pvcraven/2017_web_security/source/final/ashtyne/index.rst

 -------

 Before, AngularJS developers used HTML to create static documents.
 Now, with these AngularJS pieces and all the unnamed ones, the world of single-page JavaScript applications has been completely changed.
-It is so revolutionary that many popular websites, such as Walgreens, Intel, Sprint, and others, use AngularJS [Wiki]_.
+It is so revolutionary that many popular websites, such as Walgreens, Intel, Sprint, and over 12,000 others, use AngularJS [Wiki]_.
+While AngularJS is very popular, it is not the only coding framework out there.
+There are many others and they are all trying to further innovate code in order to distribute compelling experiences for users.

 References
 ----------